 - The child has moved from one school district to another; or in a State that is comprised of a single school district, has moved from one administrative area to another within such district; or

 - Resides in a school district of more than 15,000 square miles and migrates a distance of 20 miles or more to a temporary residence to engage in fishing activity.
 (This provision currently applies only to Alaska)

-The Migrant Referral form is used by Nash Rocky Mount Public Schools staff to obtain pre-information on new potential migrant students.
+The Migrant Referral form is used by Nash County Public Schools staff to obtain pre-information on new potential migrant students.